decentralized-identity/sidetree/docs/Q-and-A.md

 - Operation Request of type Recover or Deactivate
 {TBW : unclear wether `Deactivate` obeys the right to be forgotten}\
 _(@henkvancann)_

+## Is there like a central, GitHub repository that someone or some group of people are responsible for?
+it is in the Decentralized Identity Foundation's GitHub depository, [Sidetree](https://github.com/decentralized-identity/sidetree) is the name of it.
+So you can contribute code there, you can read every line of code.
+There's no code insertions after the fact, like every bit of every piece of code that we run, as an ION node, is there.
+So it's totally inspectable.

 # Q&A section Sidetree operational

 ## Where can I download Sidetree?